Working with gauges

-A bullet graph is a variation on a linear gauge that displays an actual value and a target value.
-It may also show ranges that identify whether the value is in a good, bad, or some other state.
+A bullet graph is a variation of a linear gauge that displays an actual value and a target value.
+It may also show ranges that identify if a value is within a defined state.
 Bullet graphs convey meaningful information in a compact space, making them ideal for dashboards that need to display a number of single-valued metrics, such as the current year-to-date sales revenue.

 3.3.
 Radial Gauge